 Microservices Example Using E-Commerce Website

 Let’s look at the earlier example of the E-Commerce website.
-Earlier, we used a monolith approach where we combined all the modules of product, orders, invoice, etc into a single application.
+Earlier, we used a monolith approach where we combined all the modules of products, orders, invoices, etc into a single application.
 Now, instead of combining let’s deploy them independently.
 Let us see how.

 Suppose, Project Module is maintaining the product images, price, and other information.
 We are getting these details from the Product Server where we have deployed the Product module as a microservice. it has its database, server, and other required things.
 Similarly, we need we deploy other modules as microservices such as Order and Invoice.